Ideas and Resources for Substitutes from TeachersFirst

 Grades6 to 12

 In the ClassroomIntroduce this site or the accompanying pages of Stop.Think.Connect to show students how to navigate the resources.
 Then, allow pairs or small groups to choose from the tips and advice for further study and exploration.
 As a substitute for handwritten notes, have students document their learning and understanding by taking notes online with SuperNotecard, reviewed here.
 SuperNotecard can then be turned into a storyboard and used to create a multimedia digital story for students' siblings, parents, and peers.
-Show your students how to embed media modifying their work into a true digital story with one of these tools (click on the tool name to access the review): PicLits, Adobe Spark For Education, Plotagon, and My Simpleshow.
+Show your students how to embed media modifying their work into a true digital story with one of these tools (click on the tool name to access the review): PicLits, Adobe Creative Cloud Express for Education, Kizoa, and My Simpleshow.

 GradesK to 12

 In the ClassroomRyeboard is perfect for those times that you need to organize information and ideas in one place, but you don't need a lot of fancy options.
 Use this tool to save and organize images for use with class digital projects.
 Create a whiteboard with an image of each student in your class, add a text box with notes then share with a substitute to have a quick overview of the class.
 Ryboard is easy enough to use with younger students and ESL/ELL students.
 For technology integration at the substitution level, create a board with images and have students use the text box to label the images and add additional information.
 For example, when studying animals upload several images of animals and have students add a text box naming the animal and sharing information about their habitat or adding a label to classify as birds, mammals, reptiles, etc. Augment the this by having older students create a whiteboard for a group project, and share the URL with their partner or group members.
 Those students can then take a screenshot of the whiteboard using Screencast-o-matic, to insert their comments and ideas, and post the screenshot on their own Ryeboard.